 The hoods sucked in and out faster and faster.
 I wish I could hear them.

-I calmly, mechanically, put the headphones back in my ears, like I was on rails.
+I calmly, mechanically, put the headphones back in my ears.

 I brought the video back up as a chorus of dark angels sang in my ears.
 Sending black harp music to my bitter heart, telling me this was too good to be true.

 The cameraman stepped into shot but never turned.
-He had some sort of white silk mask on his head.
+He had some sort of white silk sack on his head.

 He approached the row of people, slowly, almost too slowly.
-Like he was walking through water, taking all the time in the world, soaking in it, wallowing in it.
+Like he was walking through water, taking all the time in the world, soaking in it.
 Their fear building silently.